 the Northern Hemisphere.

 The method used in Sturm et al. (1995) for snow climate classification interpolated from the 0.5° by 0.5° gridded version at the National Snow and Ice Data Center (NSIDC) (Liston and Sturm 1998) to the 24 km polar stereographic grid of the monthly averaged snow depth.
 This process resulted in land/sea confusion at a number of points which were excluded from the analysis.
 The number of points affected by this problem (nconf) is indicated in the header record for each month.

-The SWE estimates are contained in a single file (cmc_mly_swe_1998to2013.txt) with -999.0 values at all grid points where SWE could not be calculated (such as ocean or Sturm snow-class undefined).
+The SWE estimates are contained in a single file (cmc_mly_swe_1998to2014.txt) with -999.0 values at all grid points where SWE could not be calculated (such as ocean or Sturm snow-class undefined).
 Greenland was excluded from the analysis as the analysis is considered unreliable in this area.
 Values were written as tab-delimited with the following FORTRAN statements:

 Note: In 1998, values start in October.

-Monthly average snow depth and SWE climatologies for the 1998/99 to 2012/13 snow seasons are included along with an animation of monthly mean snow depth averaged over the 1999-2006 period (cmc_monthly_mean_sdep_animation_1999-2006.avi).
+Monthly average snow depth for the 1998/99 to 2013/14 snow seasons are included along with an animation of monthly mean snow depth averaged over the 1999-2006 period (cmc_monthly_mean_sdep_animation_1999-2006.avi).
 The land/sea mask was applied to these outputs.
-A legend for the snow depth animation is included in a separate GIF image file; units are cm).
+A legend for the snow depth animation is included in a separate GIF image file (units are cm).
 SWE climatologies are provided for the 1998/99 to 2012/13 snow seasons.

 The monthly snow depth climatology includes values from January to December while the SWE climatology includes values from October to June.
 Both files are written in comma-delimited latitude-longitude tagged format with a single header record containing the variable names.
 Climatologies are not updated beyond 2012 to provide a fixed reference period for anomaly tracking.